RajagopalAkella/SA_RWA/README.md

 https://developer.salesforce.com/docs/einstein/genai/guide/supported-models.html
 3. Click on all apps, and find "Super Agent With Word Auditing"
 4. On the Home tab, the agent and Audits object are placed to see the working and the output records.

+When you want to Uninstall:
+1. Remove / delete the assigned permission set "SA_RWA_Permission" to any user.
+2. Go to Installed Packages and click on Uninstall.